No matter what’s going on in the economy, there’s money to be made for printers who can get in the door with real estate brokers.

 CHAPTER 2: The Hidden Truths

-• Many brokers offer their agents branded marketing and print packages through an online dashboard or web-to-print portal.
-These programs are usually operated by services that specialize in the real estate industry.
-The broker pays a per-seat subscription for the service, a cost that may get passed to the agent.
+• Many brokers offer their agents branded marketing and print packages through a third-party service that provides a branded online dashboard or web-to-print portal.
+These services specialize in the real estate industry, not the printing industry.
+The broker pays a per-seat subscription for the service — a cost that often is passed on to the agent.

-• Agents can order business cards, brochures, signage, flyers, data management, e-mail newsletters, and literally every type of print or marketing item that is commonly associated with realtors.
+• Agents can order business cards, brochures, signage, flyers, data management, canned email newsletters, social posts, promo materials, industry data, and literally every type of print or marketing item that is commonly associated with realtors.

-• The portal helps the broker control the look and messaging of their brand, which is their intellectual property.
+• Having agents use the portal helps the broker control the look and messaging of their brand, which is their intellectual property.
 Brokers want everything tightly controlled so the agents can’t freestyle their own marketing pieces and undermine the brand value.
-If you sell print online, you are familiar with these templatized web-to-print portals branded to the print buyer.

-• Brokers know that many entry-level agents will wash out, while the career agents may be buying print on their own, so they rarely invest in web-to-print other than the subscription fee.
+• Brokers know that many entry-level agents will wash out, while the career agents may be buying print on their own, so they rarely offer agents printing except through the subscription service.

-• If you want to win the print work for their branded dashboard or web-to-print portal, your margins are probably going to be small.
+• If you want to win the print work behind their branded dashboard or web-to-print portal, your margins are probably going to be small.
 You will find yourself praying for agents to quit so you can print a whole new batch of items for the next rookie.
-Expect short runs, quick turns, and lots of hand-holding (I recommend chatbots and online tutorials).
+Expect short runs, quick turns, and lots of hand-holding.
+I recommend chatbots and online tutorials for the portal that are geared to the not-so-tech savvy.

-• Although it’s difficult to break into the day-to-day printing — and it’s not likely to be high-margin work — there are opportunities for other high-value, high-ticket printing.
+• Although it’s difficult to break into the day-to-day printing for a broker and his/her team — and it’s not likely to be high-margin work — there are opportunities for other high-value, high-ticket printing is you are strategic and plan ahead.

 CHAPTER 3: The Nuance

 • Brokers are competitive with other brokers.
-They will be interested if you have a new print product or service that could blow their competitors’ minds.
-Even if it doesn’t generate a huge ROI, they will want to know about it first.
-I have sold animation, high-end relocation packages, email-to-print, ebooks, and other high-value products this way.
+They will be interested in meeting with you if you have a dazzling new print product or service that could blow their competitors’ minds.
+Even if the product or service doesn’t generate a huge ROI for you, brokers like hearing about new things before anyone else, I have sold animation, high-end relocation packages, email-to-print programs, e-books, and other high-value products to brokers who wanted to be first to try something out.

 • Brokers are strategic.
 Help them make a significant leap ahead in their market or wring more from an existing marketing channel.

 • Most brokers built their businesses using print.
 From print advertising to flyers to direct mail and postcards, they know print works.
-To get attention, start with a fascinating print sample and back it up with a solid case study with the kind of stats they care about.
+To get attention, start with a fascinating print sample and back it up with a solid case study that spotlights the stats they care about.

 CHAPTER 4: What You Should Say

-Your messaging to brokers should not distract.
+Your messaging to brokers should not be distracting.
 In clear, persuasive terms, explain that:

 • Your print solutions TURN HEADS.